Age Of Empires 4 Has Some Killer Future Ideas For Newer RTS Players

-One of the kickers with any real-time strategy game, but especially one with as many different civilisations as Age of Empires 4, is what I like to call the Dota problem.
+One of the kickers with any real-time strategy game, but especially one with as many different civilizations as Age of Empires 4, is what I like to call the Dota problem.

 It’s a problem that faces any new player coming into any RTS (or MOBA).
 It’s especially problematic for Age of Empires 4, being the first new Age game in decades and one that’s expected to attract some people completely new to the Age series — and maybe RTS games in general — because of its presence on Xbox Game Pass.